jguyon/dotfiles/README.md

 - pulseaudio (for sway)
 - amixer (for sway)
 - i3blocks (for sway)
+- Iosevka Term (for alacritty)
-- Iosevka font and its variants (for sway, alacritty and qutebrowser)
+- Iosevka Aile (for qutebrowser and sway)

 ## Install dotfiles